KING’S LYNN DOCKS BRANCH

 The new dock quickly became popular, with over 500 ships using it annually by 1876.

-The construction of the Docks Branch occurred shortly after the Lynn Ely Line and the Lynn Dereham Line that were built in 1846-1848.
+The Docks Branch was constructed shortly after the Lynn Ely Line and the Lynn Dereham Line, which were built in 1846-1848.

 Shortly after in 1862, the Hunstanton branch was developed.